Best things to do in Honolulu’s Downtown district from historic to cool attractions

 All of these historic buildings in downtown Honolulu were part of the economic and governmental rule of Hawaii since the early time frame of Hawaiian Royalty living in this historic area.
 You will find the seat of the states governmental body centered at the State Capital Building, Honolulu Hale or the City Hall, Ali’iolani Hale or the State Supreme court and Washington Place the governor’s mansion or the previous home of the last queen of Hawaii, Liliuokalani.

-Downtown Honolulu is broken into four districts comprising of Chinatown, the waterfront area, Historic Capital district and the Central Business District.
+Downtown Honolulu is broken into four districts comprising of Chinatown, the waterfront area, the Historic Capital district and the Central Business District.

 Top attractions and places to visit in Downtown Honolulu